Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

-*The configutation in the following code contains only the settings that pertain to the important training techniques explained in this section for demonstration purposes, it omits necessary configs related to training like batch\_size, learning\_rate, etc. Here is a comprehensive [code of SFTTrainer](https://gist.github.com/younesbelkada/f48af54c74ba6a39a7ae4fd777e72fe8) with complete configuration.*
+*The configuration in the following code contains only the settings that pertain to the important training techniques explained in this section for demonstration purposes, it omits necessary configs related to training like batch\_size, learning\_rate, etc. Here is a comprehensive [code of SFTTrainer](https://gist.github.com/younesbelkada/f48af54c74ba6a39a7ae4fd777e72fe8) with complete configuration.*

 ``` python